Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Introduction

 At a more detailed level, the large deviation principle estimates the fluctuations away from the mean-field limit RRE \eqref{odex}.
-To capture the small probabilities in the large deviation regime, WKB reformulation $p_{\V}(\vxv,t) = e^{-\frac{\psi_{\V}(\vxv,t)}{h}}$ of the master equation gives a discrete Hamiltonian and an exponentially nonlinear ODE system on the same countable discrete grids; see eq.\eqref{upwind00}.
-This nonlinear ODE system inherit the monotonicity and the `no reaction' boundary condition from CME, so we call \eqref{upwind00} as CME in the Hamilton-Jacobi equation (HJE) form, or the monotone scheme for HJE \eqref{HJEpsi}.
-The backward equation can proceed with the same WKB reformulation and inherit the `no reaction' boundary condition as the restriction $\vxi\pm\vec{\nu_{j}} h\geq 0$.
-The resulting exponentially nonlinear ODE system
+To capture the small probabilities in the large deviation regime, the WKB reformulation $p_{\V}(\vxv,t) = e^{-\frac{\psi_{\V}(\vxv,t)}{h}}$ of the master equation \cite{Kubo73} gives a discrete Hamiltonian and an exponentially nonlinear ODE system on the same countable discrete grids; see \eqref{upwind00}.
+This nonlinear ODE system inherits the monotonicity and the "no reaction" boundary condition from the CME, so we refer to \eqref{upwind00} as the CME in the Hamilton-Jacobi equation (HJE) form or the monotone scheme for HJE \eqref{HJEpsi}.
+The backward equation can proceed with the same WKB reformulation and inherit the "no reaction" boundary condition as the restriction $\vxi\pm\vec{\nu_{j}} h\geq 0$.
+The resulting exponentially nonlinear ODE system is also a nonlinear semigroup \eqref{wkb_b} on discrete countable grids:

-is also a nonlinear semigroup \eqref{wkb_b} on discrete countable grids.
-A zero extension to negative grids, which is consistent with the `no reaction' boundary condition, is taken on $\tilde{\Phi}^\pm_j$; see \eqref{exPHI} and Lemma \ref{lem:generator}.
-Thus after proper extension, the domain for \eqref{upwind} and the corresponding HJE \eqref{HJE2psi} become the whole space.
-We observe \eqref{upwind} is a monotone scheme because $H_{\V}$ is decreasing w.r.t. $\uh(\vxi)$ while increasing w.r.t. $\uh(\vxi\pm \vec{\nu}_j h)$.
+A zero extension to negative grids, which is consistent with the "no reaction" boundary condition, is taken on $\tilde{\Phi}^\pm_j$; see \eqref{exPHI} and Lemma \ref{lem:generator}.
+Thus, after proper extension, the domain for \eqref{upwind} and the corresponding HJE \eqref{HJE2psi} becomes the whole space.
+We observe that \eqref{upwind} is a monotone scheme because $H_{\V}$ is decreasing w.r.t. $\uh(\vxi)$ while increasing w.r.t. $\uh(\vxi\pm \vec{\nu}_j h)$.
 The probability representation for this nonlinear semigroup is given by

 dated back to \textsc{Varadhan} \cite{Varadhan_1966}.
 The justification of the existence of the nonlinear semigroup on discrete countable grids relies on the resolvent approximation $u_{\V} - \Delta t H_{\V}(u_{\V})=f_{\V}$ (i.e., backward Euler scheme \eqref{bEuler}) and \textsc{Crandall-Liggett}'s nonlinear semigroup theory \cite{CrandallLiggett}; see Theorem \ref{thm:backwardEC}.